-Since our volunteer pilots donate their time and pay all flight expenses, Angel Flight Mid-Atlantic must limit its services to assist children and adults who cannot afford other means of long-distance transportation.
-Our mission is to help ordinary people dealing with extraordinary circumstances, so there must be a legitimate medical or compassionate reason Angel Flight Mid-Atlantic’s service is being requested and is necessary.
+Angel Flight Mid-Atlantic (AFMA) must limit its services to assist children and adults who cannot afford any means of long-distance transportation as our volunteer pilots donate their time and absorb all flight expenses.
+Our mission is to help ordinary people dealing with extraordinary circumstances, therefore appointment verification, approved medical clearance and financial income verification are required.

-Qualify for Free Medical Air Transportation – Angel Flight Mid-Atlantic
+Qualify for charitable Patient Air Transportation – Angel Flight Mid-Atlantic

 To qualify for an Angel Flight, passengers must:

-- Be medically cleared to fly in a non-pressurized small aircraft
+- Signed medical clearance to fly in a non-pressurized small aircraft

 - Not have a communicable disease

-- If supplemental patient oxygen is required, it must be provided by the patient and be in a Dept. of Transportation pressure test approved bottle.
+- If supplemental oxygen is required, patient is responsible for providing it and be in a Dept. of Transportation (DOT) pressure test approved bottle.

-Angel Flight Mid-Atlantic recipients must answer several health questions in order to assess their fitness for flight in an unpressurized aircraft.
-If the answers to any of these questions suggest a problem may exist, written permission for the flight must be obtained from the passenger’s physician.
+Angel Flight Mid-Atlantic (AFMA) recipients must answer several health questions in order for Transportation Coordinators to assess their fitness for flight in an unpressurized aircraft.
+If the answers to any of these questions causes concern for the Transportation Coordinators, written permission for the flight must be obtained from the passenger’s physician.
 No one will be transported if they have a readily communicable disease.
-All passengers must be ambulatory which means getting in and out of the airplane on their own and sitting upright during the flight lasting from one to three hours depending on the passenger’s destination.
-Angel Flight Mid-Atlantic passengers must be considered outpatients.
-If the person requires supplemental oxygen, he or she must provide the oxygen, and it must be in a DOT approved container.
+Angel Flight Mid-Atlantic (AFMA) passengers must be considered outpatients.
+If a passenger requires supplemental oxygen, he or she must provide the oxygen, and it must have a tag confirming the tank is DOT approved.
 Passengers are responsible for their own medications.
-If passengers require any medical assistance during the flight, they must bring someone who can assist them.
-Angel Flight Mid-Atlantic pilots are not trained in medical emergencies, and will not be able to provide any medical assistance.
-Once approved, a volunteer flight coordinator arranges each flight with the passenger and a volunteer pilot based on type of aircraft needed and geographic location of the flight.
+Angel Flight Mid-Atlantic (AFMA) pilots are not trained in medical emergencies, and are unable to provide any medical assistance.
+Once the patient application is approved, a Transportation Coordinator coordinates travel dates with the passenger and volunteer pilots based on total weight and routing of the flight.

-The aircraft flown by our volunteers are able to carry 4 to 6 passengers (includes pilot and copilot) and very little baggage.
-Although the cabin is comfortable, weight and space are issues.
-For this reason, passengers must also provide information about their weight and weight of carry-on items.
-In helping people, we also make safety our highest priority.
-It is important to have alternative travel options if possible in the event a flight is delayed or cancelled due to technical or weather challenges.
+The aircraft flown by our volunteers have 4 to 6 seats (includes seats for pilot and copilot) and very little space for baggage.
+Although the cabin is comfortable, weight and space are limited.
+Passengers must provide their accurate weight, height and weight of carry-on items.
+Safety is our highest priority.
+It is important to have alternative travel options in the event a flight is delayed or cancelled due to technical or weather challenges.
+AFMA is unable to guarantee air transportation.

 Medical Air Transport Departing from Mid-Atlantic – Request Assistance

-- Ambulatory outpatients departing from District of Columbia, Delaware, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia: Contact Us or call 800-296-3797
+- Ambulatory outpatients residing in District of Columbia, Delaware, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia

-- Ambulatory outpatients departing from North Carolina and Tennessee: Airlift Hope or call 800-325-8908
+- Ambulatory outpatients residing in North Carolina and Tennessee: Airlift Hope or call 800-325-8908

-- Ambulatory outpatient departing any other state or traveling more than a few hundred miles: Visit patienttravel.org for information assistance.
+- Ambulatory outpatient residing in any other state or traveling more than a few hundred miles: Visit patienttravel.org for information assistance.

 Medical Air Transportation – Patient Transport Security Protocol